liamw1/oxibooru/doc/CONVERSION.md

     Run recompute_post_checksums and recompute_post_signatures in the admin cli.
-For databases with many posts recompute_post_signatures can take quite a bit of time, so be prepared for that.
+For databases with many posts recompute_post_signatures can take quite a bit of time (around 12 posts per second on my machine), so be prepared for that.

 6. **Reset user passwords**